SDRlab 122-16 Standard Kit

 • Ethernet connectivity

-• Two fast analog inputs and two outputs
+• Two simultaneous fast analog inputs and two outputs

 • Possibility of integration into own system/product